 Further, IBBI took cognisance of the difficulties for the IPs to continue to conduct the process, for members of CoC to attend the meetings, and for prospective resolution applicants to prepare and submit resolution plans, during the period of lockdown.
 Therefore, it may be difficult to complete various activities during a CIRP within the timelines specified in the CIRP Regulations.
-To address the difficulty, IBBI amended the CIRP Regulations, vide notification dated March 29, 2020, to provide that the period of lockdown imposed by the Central Government in the wake of COVID-19 outbreak shall not be completed due to the lockdown, in relation to a CIRP, subject to the overall time-limit provided in the Code.
+To address the difficulty, IBBI amended the CIRP Regulations, vide notification dated March 29, 2020, to provide that the period of lockdown imposed by the Central Government in the wake of COVID-19 outbreak shall not be counted for the purposes of the time-line for any activity that could not be completed due to the lockdown, in relation to a CIRP, subject to the overall time-limit provided in the Code.